jansimkhada/jansimkhada/README.md

 - **Project Management Tools:** Asana, BIM360, Procore, Jira, Miro

 ## 🔬 Featured Projects
+📌 **Analyze an Energy Usage Dataset** – Data analysis using spreadsheets to visualize energy demand trends
+📌 **Create a Dashboard that Meets Business Requirements** – Custom dashboard development for tracking pharmaceutical projects
+📌 **Assess the Data Quality for a Public Service Agency** – Data cleaning and quality assessment for a government project using Python
+📌 **Retrieve User Activity Data on an Online Forum Using SQL** – SQL-based analysis of user engagement on a social media platform
+📌 **Analyze Requirements and Plan a Data Analysis Project** – Business intelligence project planning for international expansion
+📌 **Perform an Initial Data Analysis and Modeling Based on Sales Data** – Sales data modeling and forecasting for a retail business
+📌 **Analyze an Existing Database and Retrieve Data** – Querying and evaluating an existing company database
+📌 **Prepare Data for Analysis and Assess its Quality** – Data acquisition, cleaning, and assessment for business insights
+📌 **Produce a Dashboard to Visualize Data** – Creating interactive dashboards for data-driven decision-making
+📌 **Keep Track of Emerging Data Analysis Industry and Technology Trends** – Researching and summarizing new developments in data science
 📌 **Chronic Disease Progression Prediction using LSTM** – Predicting long-term health trends with deep learning
 📌 **Predictive Healthcare Utilization Model** – Forecasting patient visits and resource allocation
 📌 **Real-Time NLP Healthcare Insights Extraction** – Extracting meaningful insights from medical records